METEO 3 Lesson 13 Images

 Text description of the photo on campus image.

-The image is an aerial view of a university-like campus with lush green trees and a few buildings scattered throughout the landscape.
-In the foreground, there is a large, rectangular brick building with a flat roof extending from the right, partially capturing its rooftop.
-Surrounding the area are multiple trees of varying sizes and shades of green, which create a natural canopy.
-In the distance, other buildings are visible, blending with the tree line.
-Beyond the campus, a range of low-lying mountains provides a scenic backdrop, under a sky filled with fluffy white clouds and patches of blue.
+The image is an aerial view of the Penn State University Park campus, showcasing lush green trees interspersed with several campus buildings.
+In the foreground, a large rectangular brick building with a flat roof extends from the right, partially visible from above.
+Surrounding the area, trees of varying sizes and shades of green form a natural canopy.
+In the distance, additional campus buildings, including Old Main, are visible, blending with the tree line.
+Beyond the campus, low-lying mountains, including Mount Nittany, provide a scenic backdrop under a sky dotted with fluffy white clouds and patches of blue.

 When Forecasts Go Wrong